 It’s especially challenging when fake diamonds are roaming the market.
 Luckily, we’ll give you all the information you need about real diamond earrings vs. fake ones, including detailed tests to try out.
 So let’s jump in!

 The main issue is that people don’t know how to tell the difference.
 And taking into account the high prices of diamonds, buying a fake would be a big fraud.
+Finding a good place to buy diamond studs can be challenging if you are not exactly sure where to look and what to look for.

 Mounted Diamonds